Hola mis amigos. ¡Es viernes!

 Using Manos al Aire as a teaching or learning tool

 Other than in verse two, this one isn’t sung too quickly.
 The lyrics are clear and the grammar is fairly simple as well, although it makes use of several tenses.
-Those characteristics make this a really good listening tool for intermediate students.
+Those characteristics make this a really good listening tool for lower-intermediate students.

 - Have students draw up a table with columns for the following tenses: Present, Infinitive, Present Continuous, Preterite and Future.

 - You can let them know that most of the verbs are in the present and infinitive forms.
 They’ll have to listen closely for the others.